auraphp/Aura.Web_Kernel/README.md

 created via Composer.
 Please see the [Aura.Web_Project][] repository for more information.

-Because it is not an independent package, you cannot its integration tests directly.
+Because this is not an independent package, you cannot run its integration tests directly.
 To run the tests:

 1. Install [Aura.Web_Project][].